digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

                   done
         ```

-6. Save the workflow file, commit, and push changes to your git repository `main` branch (you may need to disable main branch protection temporarily to perform this step).
+6. Save the workflow file, commit, and push changes to your git repository `main` branch (**you may need to temporarily disable `main` branch protection first**).

-What the above workflow does is to send each environment (or overlay) Kubernetes YAML manifests after rendering via Kustomize to [Kubeconform](https://github.com/yannh/kubeconform/) tool.
-Kubeconform is a tool for validating Kubernetes YAML files using the OpenAPI specifications.

-!!!tip
+    !!!note

-    You should change the following environment variable at the top of your workflow file according to your Kubernetes environment:
+      Depending on your setup, you may want to adjust the following environment variable at the top of your workflow file:
       ```yaml
       env:
         KUBERNETES_VERSION: "1.24.4"
       ```

+Above workflow will validate each Kubernetes manifest using [Kubeconform](https://github.com/yannh/kubeconform/) after rendering via Kustomize.
+Kubeconform is a tool for validating Kubernetes YAML files using the OpenAPI specifications.

 Next, you will test each workflow to check if it meets the required functionality.